 Some pioneer women paved the way in geology.
 However, they faced challenges for their voices to be heard and their remarkable work to be recognised at their time and even today some of them are forgotten.

-We have invited two great initiatives that pay tribute to these pioneer geologists: GEAS – Women Who Study the Earth and Mary Anning Rocks.
-ENGIE project coordinator, Éva Hartai, will be the host of the session.
+We invited two great initiatives that pay tribute to these pioneer geologists: GEAS – Women Who Study the Earth and Mary Anning Rocks.
+ENGIE project partner Iva Kolenković Močilac, was the host of the session.

 GEAS is an illustrated book featuring 12 pioneer women geoscientists.
 The publication is a travel through time to give voice to women geologists of different times, historical contexts and nationalities.
 They all have something in common: they made an indelible mark on the strata of our knowledge.
 Spanish geologists Rosa María Mateos and Ana Ruíz Constan are the authors of this book and these 12 women were really an inspiration to them.
 The artist Nívola Uyá is the author of the beautiful illustrations of GEAS.
-If you would like to know more about this publication before the event, we invite you to check the social media campaign we recently published on our channels for International Women’s Day.
-In addition, the English and Spanish versions of GEAS will be released open access during the webinar!
+If you would like to know more about this publication, we invite you to check the social media campaign we recently published on our channels for International Women’s Day.
+In addition, the English and Spanish versions of GEAS have been released open access during!
 The remarkable palaeontologist Mary Anning is one of the women showcased in the book and she leads us to the great initiative Mary Anning Rocks.

-The structure of the webinar will be as follows:
+The structure of the webinar was the following: